cesarlpb/cesarlpb/README.md

-... _loading_ ...

 - 👋 Hi, I’m @cesarlpb
+- I work at @Meta-1-Official and @Blue-Goat-Labs
 - 👀 I’m interested in learning every day

+- 🌱 I’m currently working on NodeJS, React and Python projects
-- 🌱 I’m currently learning CQRS, MediatR, Clean Architecture
+- Recently, I have worked in CQRS, MediatR, Clean Architecture

 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: drop me a message anytime.
+- 📫 How to reach me: <cesarlpb@bluegoatlabs.com>

 <!---
 cesarlpb/cesarlpb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.